JanisPelss/GreenUML/README.md

 ====================================================================================================================

 Green is a LIVE round-tripping editor, meaning that it supports both software engineering and reverse engineering.
-You can use green to *create a UML class diagram from code, or to generate code by drawing a class diagram*.
+You can use green to create a UML class diagram from code, or to generate code by drawing a class diagram.

 Green was developed with the pedagogical goal of focusing students on design.
 However it has proven to be a robust and flexible tool that can easily provide UML support in any environment.